MicrosoftDocs/m365copilot-docs/docs/copilot-studio-agent-builder-build.md

 #### Opening the SharePoint file picker

 You can also select files or folders from the SharePoint file picker.
 The left pane displays your recently accessed SharePoint sites.
-You can view more SharePoint sites by selecting **More places**.
+To view more SharePoint sites, select **More places**.
 If you recently created a site, it will appear after several minutes.

 > [!NOTE]
-> The SharePoint picker may not show all the [communication sites](/microsoft-365/community/team-site-or-communication-site) that you have access to.
+> The SharePoint picker might not show all the [communication sites](/microsoft-365/community/team-site-or-communication-site) that you have access to.
 Communication sites only show up in the **Quick Access** and **Recent** sections of the SharePoint picker.

-After selecting a site, you can select several files and folders.
+After you select a site, you can select several files and folders.
 Doing so adds the SharePoint file or folder to the Copilot agent's knowledge sources.
-When there are multiple folders in the same site, select the button next to the folder name to view other folders.
+When the same site includes multiple folders, select the button next to the folder name to view other folders.

 :::image type="content" source="assets/images/copilot-studio-agent-builder/embedded-authoring-sharepoint-picker-folders.png" alt-text="SharePoint file picker":::

-You can also upload files into SharePoint using the picker.
-The file appears in the same folder once it's finished uploading and is ready for use in agent builder.
+You can also upload files into SharePoint by using the picker.
+The file appears in the same folder after it's finished uploading and is ready for use in agent builder.

 #### File readiness

 When new files are uploaded to SharePoint, they can take up to several minutes to be ready for Copilot agent to include in its response.
-You can still test your Copilot agent with the test pane even if sources aren't ready.
+You can still test your Copilot agent in the test pane if sources aren't ready.
 However, responses won't include information from the newly uploaded file until it's ready.

 You can check the file readiness by looking in the **Knowledge** section in the **Configure** tab; the file has the word "Preparing" next to it.
 When the underlying file uploaded to SharePoint is renamed or deleted, the Copilot agent picks up the changes.
 You can also select the reload button on top of the **Knowledge** section to manually reload the state.

 :::image type="content" source="assets/images/copilot-studio-agent-builder/embedded-authoring-knowledge-preparing.png" alt-text="Knowledge sources preparing state":::